The Corpse of Anna Fritz: Plot

 They decide to smother her with bunched up sheets so no mark is left on her body.
 While Ivan disposes of the evidence, Pau cleans Anna's body and covers her in a white sheet.
-As he is about to leave, Pau tells Anna to pretend she is dead and it is revealed that he faked the murder.
+As he is about to leave, Pau hears Anna breathe and tells her to pretend to be dead.
 Ivan returns and they both leave the room.
 As they are about to get on the elevator, Ivan checks his wallet and realizes he forgot his card in the morgue.
 Pau unsuccessfully tries to convince him to leave rather than get his card, saying he will pick it up the next day.
 Ivan opens the door to see Anna putting on a hospital gown.

 Ivan furiously starts to choke Pau, accusing him of conspiring to blame all of it on him.
 He finally stops, announcing that he does not care anymore if Pau wants to go to jail.
 Anna sneaks up behind him and stabs him twice.
 He bleeds to death from the wound in his neck.
 Pau cries, saying that Ivan had already said he would leave.
 Silent, Anna repeatedly stabs Pau.
 Anna is then seen staring off with tears in her eyes and blood spatter on her face.